gouravanvekar/voting-app/README.md

 2. Create a new Visual Studio blank solution.

-3. Add an the voting app to the solution by navigating to Add > Existing Website > 'Path to the cloned repository' > Open
+3. Add the voting app to the solution by navigating to Add > Existing Website > 'Path to the cloned repository' > Open

 4. Set the voting-app project as the StartUp project.